sybrew/the-seo-framework/readme.txt

 == Changelog ==

-TODO jr dot nl/?calendar=$test doesn't invoke aqp?
-	-> Probably some other plugin mangles the request before AQP touches it.
-		-> Ask for list of plugins?

-TODO regression: the "popular categories" are no longer listened for changes.
-	-> This is an issue with WP 6.7???

-TODO add ignore for Asgaros forums.
-See https://wordpress.org/support/topic/canonical-on-forum/.

-TODO enqueueUnregisteredInputTrigger -> alias enqueueTriggerUnregisteredInput
-	- The latter has a better relation with the other method's name.

-TODO patch WP Core bug https://core.trac.wordpress.org/ticket/51912 using https://wp-kama.com/handbook/sitemap/bag-404-pagination.
-	-> We can probably mend this inside the generator.
-	-> Report back to user: https://wordpress.org/support/topic/sitemap-404-error-15/.

-TODO check if bbPress/BuddyPress needs breadcrumb support?

-TODO do we consider multiple taxonomies for a single post type?
-	* See email from Damien. -> We can test this with ACF Pro.

-TODO when the meta box is loaded without an ID, should we disable output altogether?
-	-> This might cause issues with some dynamically loaded admin pages.

-TODO list all "@since 5.1.0\s" changes?

-Punt:
-- remove jQuery dependencies in UI?
-- The image placeholder is not considering of the featured image in WP 6.6 Gutenberg.
-	-> It does update on Save.
-	-> Also affects Classic Editor, but perhaps we never implemented something like this.

 TODO In the release notes: "we hope you enjoy this update, we hope you understand why we don't volunteer on w.org anymore, we hope etc."

-TODO when an excerpt has no useable content, we should fall back to the actual description.
-	-> This would mean we process two content fields.
-Should we paste them together, instead?

 TODO pot file